Scott beats Dean to win superb swimming gold

 Imogen Clark added to the hosts' medal haul with 50m breaststroke silver before Scotland's Stephen Clegg took silver in the 50m freestyle S13.

-England's Hannah Russell took silver in the para-swimming too.
+England's Hannah Russell took silver in the Para-swimming too.
 She finished second behind Australia's Katja Dedekind, who set a new world record of 26.56 seconds, bettering the old one by 0.11 seconds.

 Scott takes gold with late push